MattM27538/Liatrio-Simple-Web-Application/Notes.md

 * You can configure environments with protection rules and secrets to control the execution of jobs in a workflow.
 Each job in a workflow can reference a single environment.
 Any protection rules configured for the environment must pass before a job referencing the environment is sent to a runner.
 [26]

+## 03/11/25 -Intro to Github Actions (cont.)
+### Triggering a workflow
+* Workflow triggers are events that cause a workflow to run.
+[27]

+### Triggering a workflow from a workflow
+  When you use the repository's GITHUB_TOKEN to perform tasks, events triggered by the GITHUB_TOKEN, with the exception of workflow_dispatch and repository_dispatch, will not create a new workflow run.
+This prevents you from accidentally creating recursive workflow runs.
+[27]

+* To minimize your GitHub Actions usage costs, ensure that you don't create recursive or unintended workflow runs.
+[27]

+### Using events to trigger workflows
+* Use the “on” key to specify what events trigger your workflow.
+Ex: on: [push], on: [push, fork].
+The second example use either event.
+If multiple triggering events for your workflow occur at the same time, multiple workflow runs will be triggered.
+[27]

+### Using activity types and filters with multiple events
+* You can use activity types and filters to further control when your workflow will run.
+If you specify activity types or filters for an event and your workflow triggers on multiple events, you must configure each event separately.
+You must append a colon (:) to all events, including events without configuration.
+[27]

+### Using event activity types
+* Some events have activity types that give you more control over when your workflow should run.
+Use on.<event_name>.types to define the type of event activity that will trigger a workflow run.
+If you specify multiple activity types, only one of those event activity types needs to occur to trigger your workflow.
+[27]

+### Using filters
+* Some events have filters that give you more control over when your workflow should run.
+For example, the push event has a branches filter that causes your workflow to run only when a push to a branch that matches the branches filter occurs, instead of when any push occurs.
+[27]

+### Using filters to target specific branches or tags for push events
+* When using the push event, you can configure a workflow to run on specific branches or tags.
+[27]
+* Use the branches filter when you want to include branch name patterns or when you want to both include and exclude branch names patterns.
+Use the branches-ignore filter when you only want to exclude branch name patterns.
+You cannot use both the branches and branches- ignore filters for the same event in a workflow.
+[27]
+* Use the tags filter when you want to include tag name patterns or when you want to both include and exclude tag names patterns.
+Use the tags-ignore filter when you only want to exclude tag name patterns.
+You cannot use both the tags and tags-ignore filters for the same event in a workflow.
+[27]
+* When a pattern matches the branches-ignore or tags-ignore pattern, the workflow will not run.
+The patterns defined in branches and tags are evaluated against the Git ref's name.
+[27]
+* If you want to both include and exclude branch or tag patterns for a single event, use the branches or tags filter along with the ! character to indicate which branches or tags should be excluded.
+[27]
+* If you define a branch with the ! character, you must also define at least one branch without the ! character.
+Similarly, if you define a tag with the ! character, you must also define at least one tag without the !
+[27]

+* Order matters!
+  A matching negative pattern (prefixed with !) after a positive match will exclude the Git ref.
+[27] A matching positive pattern after a negative match will include the Git ref again.
+[27]

+### Using filters to target specific paths for pull request or push events
+* Use the paths filter when you want to include file path patterns or when you want to both include and exclude file path patterns.
+Use the paths-ignore filter when you only want to exclude file path patterns.
+You cannot use both the paths and paths-ignore filters for the same event in a workflow.
+If you want to both include and exclude path patterns for a single event, use the paths filter prefixed with the ! character to indicate which paths should be excluded.
+[27]
+* If at least one path matches a pattern in the paths filter, the workflow runs.
+[27]
+* The rules for including and excluding paths match the rules for branches and tags.
+[27]

+### Using filters to target specific branches for workflow run events
+* When using the workflow_run event, you can specify what branches the triggering workflow must run on in order to trigger your workflow.
+[27]

+### Defining inputs for manually triggered workflows
+* When using the workflow_dispatch event, you can optionally specify inputs that are passed to the workflow.
+[27] Defining inputs, outputs, and secrets for reusable workflows
+* You can define inputs and secrets that a reusable workflow should receive from a calling workflow.
+You can also specify outputs that a reusable workflow will make available to a calling workflow.
+[27]

+### Using event information
+* Information about the event that triggered a workflow run is available in the github.event context.
+The properties in the github.event context depend on the type of event that triggered the workflow.
+For example, a workflow triggered when an issue is labeled would have information about the issue and label.
+[27]

+### Further controlling how your workflow will run
+* You can use conditionals to further control whether jobs or steps in your workflow will run.
+[27]
+  jobs:
+    run_if_label_matches:
+      if: github.event.label.name == 'bug'
+* If you want to run different jobs or steps depending on what event triggered the workflow, you can use a conditional to check whether a specific event type exists in the event context.
+  - name: if_issue
+        if: github.event.issue
+        run: |
+          echo An issue was closed
+      - name: if_pr
+        if: github.event.pull_request
+        run: |
+          echo A pull request was closed [27]

+### Using environments to manually trigger workflow jobs
+* If you want to manually trigger a specific job in a workflow, you can use an environment that requires approval from a specific team or user.
+First, configure an environment with required reviewers.
+Then, reference the environment name in a job in your workflow using the environment: key.
+Any job referencing the environment will not run until at least one reviewer approves the job.
+[27]